-NIH employee research scientists and fellows who accept an NIH full-time equivalent (FTE) appointment may be eligible to apply to one of three Intramural Loan Repayment Programs (LRPs).
+NIH employee research scientists and fellows who accept an NIH full-time equivalent (FTE) appointment may be eligible to apply to one of three Intramural Loan Repayment Program (LRP) subcategories.
 NIH may repay eligible educational debt in return for an agreement to conduct qualified research activities as an NIH employee.
-There are three Intramural LRPs:
+There are three Intramural LRP subcategories:

-- Clinical Research Loan Repayment Program for Individuals from Disadvantaged Backgrounds; and
+- Clinical Research for Individuals from Disadvantaged Backgrounds; and

-To learn more about the Intramural LRPs, please visit the Eligibility & Programs page.
+To learn more about the Intramural LRP, please visit the Eligibility & Programs page.

 NIH IC LRP Contacts and Program Officers

-The NIH DLR Intranet is available to all LRP Contacts and Program Officers.
+The NIH LRP Intranet is available to all LRP Contacts and Program Officers.
 The Intranet is only available to NIH employees who are able to log in with their NIH credentials.

 Funding Opportunities and Other Support

-Guide Notices - NIH Guide Notices for the five extramural LRPs.
+Guide Notices - NIH Guide Notices for the Extramural LRP.

 NIH Office of Extramural Research (OER) – Learn about NIH’s extramural research and funding opportunities through the OER website.